 - Suction pumps must be primed before their initial operation.
 It is not advisable to run any type of internal gear pump dry during the priming process. - The pumping unit can be primed from the top of the iMeter or from the top of the pumping unit top cover as applicable.
-Reference the figure below which is applicable to your model, and remove the corresponding cover and check valve, check valve assembly, or tube, and fill up the pumping unit with product before starting the pump for the first time.
+Reference the figure below which is applicable to your model, and remove the corresponding cover and check valve, check valve assembly, or tube, and fill up the pumping unit with product before starting the pump for the first time

-Figure 4-3 Priming Single and Twin I Models
+Figure 4-3 Priming Single, Twin I, and Twin II/8 (two 1⁄2 populated iMeters) Models

-Figure 4-4 Priming Twin II Models
+Figure 4-4 Priming Twin II Models (without the /8 suffix)